tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 ```
 bash script.sh
 ```
 from that same directory.
-Please test that your paths are set accordingly in your script.
-The last line in your script.shshould be
+Please make sure that your paths are set accordingly.
+The last line in your script.sh should be
 ```
 sbatch hpl.cmd
 ```
-We will compare the output file to your provided result hpl.out
+We will compare the output file to your provided result hpl.out.
+For our convenience, please have the outputted hpl result be named validateHPL.out.
+If there are issues with this message @ttttt on discord.

-# Step 1
+# Step 1 - ssh onto Hummingbird

 This guide serves to get you started on compiling HPL on UCSC's own supercomputing cluster, Hummingbird.
 Firstly, you need to connect to Hummingbird.
 Use